Skip to main content

 Nicotine patches (transdermal nicotine systems)

-Patches can be bought with or without a prescription.
+Nicotine patches can be bought by people over 18 years of age with or without a prescription.

-Patches give a measured dose of nicotine through the skin.
-You’re weaned off nicotine by switching to lower-dose patches over a course of weeks.
+Patches give a measured dose of nicotine through your skin.
+Nicotine is slowly released over a 24-hour period, so you get a steady dose.
+You’re weaned off nicotine by switching to lower-dose patches over a period of weeks.

-Many different types and strengths of patches are available, including 16-hour and 24-hour patches.
-Which patch you should use depends on how many cigarettes you smoke each day.
-Package instructions tell you how to use them, and list special considerations and possible side effects.
+Many different types and strengths of patches are available including 7, 14, and 21 milligram patches.
+Which dose you should use depends on how many cigarettes you smoke each day.
+Package instructions tell you how to use them.
+They also list safety concerns and possible side effects.

 • Headache

-No one has all of the side effects, and some people have none.
-Some side effects, such as racing heart, may mean the dose of nicotine is too high for you.
-Stop using the patch and talk to your health care provider if this happens.
+No one has all the side effects, and some people have none.
+Stop using the patch and talk to your health care provider if you have any of these symptoms.
 You could also have nicotine withdrawal symptoms if your NRT dose is too low.

 What to do about side effects